 2.1.
 Preliminary screenings

-Preliminary screening of different fermented baits has been undertaken in farmers’ plots infested by GAS during 2021-22 and 2022-23.
+Preliminary screening of different fermented baits has been undertaken in the farmers’ plots infested by GAS during 2021-22 and 2022-23.
 The plots were situated near to Kerala Agricultural University, Aromatic and Medicinal Plants Research Station (AMPRS), Odakkali in Ernakulam district, Kerala, India.
 A total of 17 and 25 treatments have been screened in preliminary screenings during 2021-22 and 2022-23, respectively with two replications (Table 1 and 2).
 The cumulative number of snails trapped at five days and ten days DAP in each treatment were recorded.
 The superior treatments identified were selected for the confirmatory trials.

 2.2.
 Confirmatory trials

-The confirmatory field trials were conducted in selected banana fields near to AMPRS, Odakkali, Ernakulam district, Kerala, India during 2022-23 and 2023-24 for further evaluating the efficacy of selected bait traps for GAS.
+The confirmatory field trials were conducted in the selected banana fields near to AMPRS, Odakkali, Ernakulam district, Kerala, India during 2022-23 and 2023-24 for further evaluating the efficacy of selected bait traps for GAS.
 The experiments were laid out in Randomized Block Design with seven treatments and five replications during 2022-23 (Table 3) and with six treatments and four replications during 2023-24 (Table 4).
 The cumulative count of snails trapped in each treatment were recorded at 5 and 10 DAP.

 2.3.
 Statistical Analysis

-In the preliminary screenings, the cumulative mean count of GAS were subjected to square root transformation and subjected to ANOVA, and means were separated by Duncan’s Multiple Range Test (DMRT) at P< 0.05 using GRAPES, KAU.
+In the preliminary screenings, the cumulative mean count of GAS was subjected to the square root transformation and subjected to ANOVA, and means were separated by Duncan’s Multiple Range Test (DMRT) at P< 0.05 using GRAPES, KAU.
 In confirmatory trials also, the meant count of snails after square root transformation were subjected to ANOVA, and means separated by LSD at P< 0.05 using GRAPES, KAU (Gopinath et al., 2020).

 3. results and discussion